zeeev/wham/README.md

 ====

-The info field is comprised of 4 key value pairs.
+The info field is comprised of seven key value pairs.

 #### LRT: